breliu-dv/KnightQuest/README.md

 ## Gameplay Explanation ##

-**In this section, explain how the game should be played.
-Treat this as a manual within a game.
-It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

 Gameplay in KnightQuest revolves around moving or jumping to traverse obstacles or avoid enemies, as well as attacking.
 The A and D keys are used to move left and right respectively, while the spacebar allows the player to jump.
 Pressing spacebar again after having jumped allows the player to jump one more time before landing.
 Pressing the left mouse button for fewer than 2 seconds will perform an attack, while holding for 2 or more seconds will perform a heavy attack.
-Pressing E performs a spin attack.
+Players can also move faster by rolling with shift.
 When the player touches a slime, they will take damage, indicated to the player by a reduction of their health bar.
 Players may encounter chests that restore health when stood on.
 Platforming generally requires good timing to ensure that the player does not land on an enemy or fall off a platform.
 At certain point, players will reach checkpoints that will update where they spawn on death.

-**If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
-Please include links to resources and descriptions of game-related material that does not fit into roles here.**

 # Main Roles #